Wigdo/papyrus/_posts/2019-06-28-learning-chinese.md

 <p> "hard to say, probably between 2500 and 3000." </p>

-<p> He was learning French so I told him "Learning Chinese for four years is probably the equivalent of learning French for two.
-By the end of a BA in French you can probably read Voltaire, with Chinese you probably wouldn't be able to read a newspaper. </p>
+<p> He was learning French so I told him "By the end of a BA in French you can probably read Voltaire, with Chinese you probably wouldn't be able to read a newspaper. </p>

+The number 10,000 comes from a professor at a Chinese university who told me that learning 10,000 characters should be the 'target' for anyone looking to master Chinese.
+It might be a case of trying to jump to the moon and landing on the cowshed.
+In any case this short dialogue might give you some small understanding of the difficulties involved in learning Chinese.
+The main difficulty is the character system.
+Not only do you need to memorise a massive number of characters, characters themselves are not 'words.'
+Rather they act as building blocks and are used to construct words.
+Characters <em> do </em> carry with them implicit meaning.
+However, one character can have many many meanings; sometimes more than 10 distinct meanings.
+It might be said that characters are used to form words because when characters are paired to form words, their meaning is less ambiguous.